iclr-blogposts/2025/_posts/2025-04-28-sparse-autodiff.md

 The exact performance depends on the number of colors in the sparsity pattern of the Hessian, as well as the numerical precision expected from the iterative solver (which influences the number of iterations, hence the number of HVPs).
 In terms of numerical accuracy, direct solvers are more robust than their iterative counterparts.
 Finally, in terms of compatibility, some prominent nonlinear optimization libraries only support Hessian matrices, and not Hessian operators.

+The same reasoning also applies to Jacobian matrices, which can appear in settings like Newton's method for root-finding, implicit differentiation <d-cite key="blondel_efficient_2022"></d-cite>, or solvers for differential equations <d-cite key="sapienza_differentiable_2024"></d-cite>.

 ## Demonstration